 But what KPIs can you measure?
 Although master data management in itself can be hard to measure, you can better quantify some of your business vision components.
 So, if one of the milestones in your overall business vision is to improve customer experience, you have to define: What components make up my CX?
 Those could be:

 - Customer service satisfaction

 - Shopping cart abandonment rates

 Make sure you measure on those ROI metrics before, during and after implementing master data management initiatives.

-4. Educate your business about the why
+Step 4.
+Educate your business about the why

-As soon as you’ve taken the very first steps down MDM lane, it’s time to launch the foundation for the cultural change that needs to happen in your business as the project progresses.
+As soon as you’ve taken the very first steps down master data management lane, it’s time to launch the foundation for the cultural change that needs to happen in your business as the project progresses.
 Unfortunately, it is not enough that only a handful of employees – those who work closely with the project - know the value of good master data.
 The rest of the business must also understand this, more specifically why you as a business are doing it and what it means for them as employees.
 Everybody in the organization needs to be aware of data quality and data processes if the project is to succeed.
 This step is a rather educational task, and the way to do it is through lots of relevant communication - preferably communication from senior management, not the IT department.

-5. Make sure your strategy and system is scalable and able to integrate
+Step 5.
+Make sure your strategy and system is scalable and able to integrate